jimlengel/ActiveRecord/README.md

-# Activerecord Todos Part 1
+# ActiveRecord Todos Part 1

 ##Learning Competencies

+* Model a real world system using ruby code
+* Translate between different modes of modeling a problem (user stories, diagrams, pseudocode, etc.)
+* Create well-defined classes with a single responsibility
+* Identify and implement classes based on real world requirements
+* Use the model-view-controller pattern to organize code and decouple concerns
+* Model relationships in a relational database (one-to-one, one-to-many, many-to-many)
+* Use Active Record Migrations to create a database
+* Use Active Record Queries to query a database
+* Use Active Record to create Associations between database tables

 ##Summary

 This challenge is to build a functioning Todo application using a database and command line interaction.
 You should leverage what you learned in Todo 1.0 and build upon that design, improving your OO implementation.

 From the user's perspective, the final product will look similar to the Todo 1.0.
 We are still using the command line and we want to build something that works like this: